About the asmcli

 - Grant you the required Identity and Access Management (IAM) permissions on your Google Cloud project.

-- Enable the required Google APIs on your Cloud project.
+- Enable the required Google APIs on your Google Cloud project.

 - Set a label on the cluster that identifies the mesh.